-The protein p16, also called INK4A (Inhibitor of Kinase 4, A) or CDKN2A (Cyclin-dependent kinase inhibitor 2A), is encoded by CDKN2A, the commonest known susceptibility gene for melanoma (Landi et al., 2020; Bennett, 2016; Castaneda-Garcia et al., 2022).
-CDKN2A is also one of the two genes reported to be most commonly defective or deleted in human cancers generally, the other being TP53 encoding p53 (Ben-Porath and Weinberg, 2005).
-Both p16 and p53 are major intermediates in cell senescence, a powerful tumour suppressor mechanism in the form of a permanent proliferative arrest that occurs after extensive normal cell proliferation and telomere shortening, or after oncogene activation or other stresses (Chandler and Peters, 2013; Gorgoulis et al, 2019; Wang et al., 2022). p16 function is commonly impaired as a relatively early step in progression of cancers, including melanoma, attributed to the need for cells to evade senescence for a sizeable lesion to form (Bennett, 2016; lacobuzio-Donahue et al., 2012; Shain et al. 2018; Witkiewicz et al., 2011). p16 has a particular (though incompletely understood) link to melanoma, since CDKN2A is a susceptibility gene almost specifically for melanoma, while p16 is also deleted, mutated or silenced in around 80% of uncultured sporadic invasive melanomas (Shain et al., 2018; Bennett, 2016).
-CDKN2A also encodes another growth suppressor, ARF, but ARF function is less commonly impaired by familial melanoma mutations in the gene than that of p16.
-In comparison, p53 is both wild-type in sequence and expressed in most uncultured growing melanomas (Bennett, 2016; Hodis et al., 2012; MacKenzie Ross et al., 2013; Shain et al. 2018).
+The protein p16, also called inhibitor of kinase 4, A (INK4A) or cyclin-dependent kinase inhibitor 2A (CDKN2A), is encoded by CDKN2A, the commonest known susceptibility gene for melanoma (Landi et al., 2020; Bennett, 2016; Castaneda-Garcia et al., 2022).
+CDKN2A is also one of the two genes reported to be most commonly defective or deleted in human cancers generally, the other being TP53, encoding p53 (Ben-Porath and Weinberg, 2005).
+Both p16 and p53 are major intermediates in cell senescence, a powerful tumour suppressor mechanism in the form of a permanent proliferative arrest that occurs after extensive normal cell proliferation and telomere shortening, or after oncogene activation or other stresses (Chandler and Peters, 2013; Gorgoulis et al., 2019; Wang et al., 2022). p16 function is commonly impaired as a relatively early step in the progression of cancers, including melanoma, attributed to the need for cells to evade senescence for a sizeable lesion to form (Bennett, 2016; Iacobuzio-Donahue et al., 2012; Shain et al., 2018; Witkiewicz et al., 2011). p16 has a particular (although incompletely understood) link to melanoma, as CDKN2A is a susceptibility gene almost specifically for melanoma, while p16 is also deleted, mutated or silenced in around 80% of